alces-software/adminware/README.md

     - Shows info about the tool at NAMESPACE(S)/TOOL
     - Displays the tool's name, description, command, families, whether it must be ran interactively and the contents of its working directory
-    - If no tool is given, the command's help display it lists the availible tools and sub-namespaces the given namespace(s).
+    - If no tool is given, in the command's help display it lists the availible tools and sub-namespaces of the given namespace(s).
     - If NAMESPACE(S) is not given, it lists at the highest level `tools` directory.
  - view family [FAMILY]
     - Displays the members of the tool family FAMILY, as well as their order of